JuergenGutsch/blog/_source/_posts/2021-06-01-aspnetcore6-09-component-generic-types.md

 It defines the generic type parameter `TItem` and a property called `Items` that is of type `IEnemuerable` of `TItem`.
 That makes the component generic to use almost any kind of `IEnumerables`.
 To use child components, the `SimpleList` also contains a `RenderFragment` property called `ChildContent`.

 The second attribute does the magic.
 This cascades the generic type parameter of a specific type to the child component.
 This is why we don't need to specify the generic type in the ancestor component.
-In the third line we also cascade the property Items to the child component.
+In the third line, we also cascade the property Items to the child component.

 Now it's time to create the `ListItem` component: